bn2302/rl_torcs/README.md

 # Reinforcement learning with docker and torcs

 ## Installation
+Currently this section is updated.

+NOTE: The gpu busid needs to be converted from hex to decimal, i.e. the g3 instance with a busid of 0:1e:0 becomes 0:30:0

 The Torcs reinforcement learning environment is based on an Amazon EC2 g2.2xlarge instance running Ubuntu 16.04.

 To setup the environment, the following commands have to be executed from a shell: